In This Article

 - Secure your cloud data (7 modules)

 I highly recommend you to check the AZ-204 Developing Solutions for Microsoft Azure Exam Prep training from udemy and watch it entirely a couple of times.
 This course contains around 8.5 hours worth of content and is being updated to cover the newest AZ-204 exam objective.
-This the most complete course available on the Microsoft Azure developer exam AZ-204 with a timed practice test.
+This is the most complete course available on the Microsoft Azure developer exam AZ-204 with a timed practice test.

 Pluralsight also offers a great learning path for the Microsoft Azure Developer preparation, you can check it out here.